weecology/forecasting-course/content/en/docs/R-evaluating-forecasts/r_tutorial.md

 ```

 * We want this value to be as close to the value of the interval as possible, so we want it to be close to 0.8

+> * **Now it's your turn.**
+> * Write code to evaluate the coverage of the seasonal ARIMA model

-* Let's ompare this result to the uncertainty of the seasonal model
+* Let's compare this result to the uncertainty of the seasonal model

 ```r
 in_interval_season <- NDVI_test > seasonal_arima_forecast$lower[,1] & NDVI_test < seasonal_arima_forecast$upper[,1]